jeffhandley/strickland/docs/Async/ValidatorArraysAndObjects.md

 # Async Validator Arrays and Objects

-The `every`, `each`, `some`, and `objectProps` validators support async validators too.
+The `every`, `all`, `some`, and `objectProps` validators support async validators too.
 You can compose async validators together with any other validators.
 Here is an example showing sync and async validators mixed together with nested objects and arrays.

 ``` jsx
 import {validateAsync, required, length} from 'strickland';